element36-io/ebics-java-server/docs/TEST.md

     curl -X 'GET' \
         'http://localhost:8093/ebics/api-v1/bankstatements' \
         -H 'accept: */*' -o result.json
+    ls result.json

+You should see the output of 'ls result.js'.

-Extract the filename of the proof and download it:
+Next we extract the filename of the proof and download it:

     PROOF=$(cat result.json | grep \
     -o '"receiptUrl":"[^"]*"' | cut -d'"' -f4)
     wget "http://localhost:8093/ebics/$PROOF" -O receipt.json

+You should see something like '‘receipt.json’ saved [10423/10423]' as output.

-Verify the proof with the verifier:
+Now verify the proof with the verifier:

     # we need the image id and the receipt
-    imageid=$(docker run fridge cat /app/IMAGE_ID.hex)
+    imageid=$(docker compose run hyperfridge cat /app/IMAGE_ID.hex)
-    docker cp receipt.json fridge:/app/receipt.json
+    docker compose cp receipt.json hyperfridge:/app/receipt.json
-    docker exec -it -e RISC0_DEV_MODE=true fridge verifier \
+    docker compose exec -it -e RISC0_DEV_MODE=true hyperfridge verifier \
         verify --imageid-hex="$imageid" --proof-json="/app/receipt.json"

+The output start with "Ok":

+    Ok(Commitment { hostinfo: "host:main", iban: "CH4308307000289537312", stmts: [] })

+Remark: The empty array for 'stmts' is because we started to work on profing individual transactions.
+This is not part of the grant but we plan to include if it can be done withing reasonable time.

 ## Test API manually with Swagger